Securing PHP Applications: The Input Checklist

 composer audit

 The composer audit command checks your project's dependencies against the Friends of PHP security advisory database, reporting any known vulnerabilities in packages you use.
+Running this command as part of your deployment process helps catch vulnerable dependencies before they reach production.

 For a broader overview of security risks affecting business web applications, the OWASP Top 10 guide for business web applications covers the most common vulnerabilities and their mitigations in detail.